SeanJManning/secure-api-filters/README.md

 #### Custom type definitions

-If you do not agree with the predefined type definitions for `:string, :text, :bigint, :integer, :float, :decimal, :boolean` you may add your own global definitions as class methods into the `SecureApiFilters::Definitons` module.
-Your class method should recieve a single argument and return either `true` or `false`. `SecureApiFilters::InvalidValueError` will be raised if `false` is returned.
+If you do not agree with the predefined type definitions for `:string, :text, :bigint, :integer, :float, :decimal, :boolean` you may add your own global definitions as class methods into the `SecureApiFilters::Definitions` module.
+Your class method should receive a single argument and return either `true` or `false`. `SecureApiFilters::InvalidValueError` will be raised if `false` is returned.

 ```ruby
 module SecureApiFilters